 Surrounded by 14 acres of live oak groves and peaceful river views, downtown Charleston's last great waterfront estate has enchanted visitors to this idyllic setting for more than four centuries.

 Lowndes Grove Plantation stands proudly along the oak-lined banks of the Ashley River.
-This beautifully restored, National Historic Landmark offers an unparalleled backdrop for one-of-a-kind meetings, weddings, corporate receptions and private celebrations.
+Distinguished on the National Register for Historic Places, this beautifully restored estate offers an unparalleled backdrop for one-of-a-kind meetings, weddings, corporate receptions and private celebrations.
 The Main House showcases 1786-era architecture with period furnishings, an expansive piazza, grand lawn and sunlit terraces made of bluestone, brick and oyster tabby.
-Within this relaxed and refined setting, the scenic beauty of the Lowcountry highlights unrivaled sunset views along the waterfront.
+Within this relaxed and refined setting, the scenic beauty of the Lowcountry unfolds with panoramic sunset views along the waterfront.

 - Picturesque waterfront venue on the Charleston peninsula